 Since notarizes do not have a dedicated office where you can visit them for notarization, you can expect to find a notary at the following places.

 The majority of banks provide notarization services.
 All you have to do is head over to one and request them to provide a notarization service.
+Banks with a notary near me are common but not at every bank location.
 Banks provide a secure environment for you to get documents notarized and have branches spread out throughout the city.
 However, chances are that the service might only be provided to an account holder.
 Moreover, bank hours tend to be limited and notaries are only available on certain days of the week.

 The courthouse is another place where you should be able to locate a notary near me.
 However, it would only be convenient if you are already in a courthouse.
 Besides, the notary would only be available during certain hours and you have to undergo strict security screening before you can enter the courthouse.